luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

         - Code is not expired (if expiration implemented)
     - Show clear error messages for invalid codes
 2. Create function to validate code:
-    - Query database for code
+    - Call PostgreSQL function `public.validate_confirmation_code(code, email)`
-    - Check if code is valid, unused, and email matches
+    - Function returns validation result with organization_id and role (if valid)
-    - Return validation result with organization_id and role
+    - This is more secure than querying the table directly (doesn't expose other codes)
 3. On successful signup:
     - Create user account with Supabase auth
     - Create profile with: